 Transfer of Equity Conveyancing - Bank of Ireland Panel Requirements

-The content on this web-page is designed to help E&W conveyancing solicitors conducting Transfer of Equity conveyancing who are on the Bank of Ireland conveyancing panel.
-It is not intended as an alternative to checking Bank of Ireland Part-2 instructions
+This page was created to assist E&W conveyancing practitioners who conduct Transfer of Equity conveyancing who are on the Bank of Ireland conveyancing panel.
+It is not intended as an alternative to checking the CML handbook requirements for Bank of Ireland

 As a conveyancer you must approve the transfer (which should be in the Land Registry's standard form) and, if Bank of Ireland require, the deed of covenant on their behalf.
 See below to see if Bank of Ireland have standard forms of transfer and deed of covenant